AgamBhullar/SuperFox/ProjectDocument.md

 The Super Fox game, in essence, is a physics-based platformer game, and as such, we had to ensure the movement and physics within the game felt realistic and satisfying.
 For the running movement, we used a simple velocity function that updates the Fox's x position based on player input and a fixed speed variable(moveSpeed).
 This method provided a smooth and responsive movement.
 For jumping, we used the built-in physics engine of the game development platform.
 We assigned a rigidbody component to the Fox character, which enabled us to apply a force to the character when the player presses the up key.
 This force propels the Fox upwards, and then gravity pulls it back down, creating a natural-looking jump arc.
 The jump was adjusted based on a fixed variable jumforce which was tweaked to make the move feel natural.
+We also used waypoints to give directions to the floating platform and trap items, which allows traps/enemies to move in a certain direction.
+We used our jump tactic to kill enemies.
+By using the jump tactic, the player can jump on the enemies head and eliminate them.

 [Contributors: Agam Bhullar]